kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-jdbc.md

     }
     ```

+!!! warning "Kotlin"

+    Mapper contracts are annotated with [JSpecify](https://jspecify.dev), so the mapped value is nullable in the contract.
+    A `Kotlin` override must declare it as `T?` — `override fun set(stmt: PreparedStatement, index: Int, value: UUID?)`.
+    Declaring the parameter as non-null does not compile.

+In `Java`, `org.jspecify.annotations.Nullable` is a type-use annotation, so its position matters.
+For a nested type, the annotation goes before the nested part of the name:
+`void set(PreparedStatement stmt, int index, Entity.@Nullable Status value)`.

 ### Supported Types { #supported-types }

 ??? abstract "List of supported types for arguments/return values out of the box"